Pericles American Business and Legal Education

 Antitrust (Competition) Law

-Mr. Syrbe’s portion of the course in November will allow you to compare the American approach you have learned from Mr. Levy with the European and Russian regulatory frameworks, to be aware of the many similarities as well as some of the differences.
+Mr. Syrbe’s portion of the course is designed to provide you with a strong foundation in the European and Russian regulatory frameworks as well as an understanding of the practical aspects of antitrust practice.
 The class will discuss interesting cases involving mergers, cartels, price fixing, monopolization, predatory pricing, as well as the difficulties associated with defining a "market" in the context of an antitrust case.

 Because economics is central to the theory of competition law, you should expect to study a bit of economic theory.
 No prior knowledge of economics is assumed, however.

+Any required books will be announced prior to the start of the course.
 Additional handouts will be placed on the course Moodle.

 Attendance and Preparedness